racket/rhombus/rhombus/0000-rhombus.md

 Since a keyword by itself is not allowed as an expression or pattern, there is no possibility that a keyword will be inadvertently treated as an actual argument or binding pattern by itself.
+The `keyword` form turns a keyword into an expression that produces the keyword, as in `keyword('scale')`.

 _Why `'` for keywords?
 See the rationale in the [Shrubbery notation](https://github.com/mflatt/rhombus-brainstorming/blob/shrubbery/shrubbery/0000-shrubbery.md)